amrutjadhav/CardChecker/README.md

 2. Get *Trello* token and app-key and set it to *TRELLO_TOKEN* and *TRELLO_KEY* environment variables.
     - Trello app key reference = https://trello.com/app-key
-    - You can get Trello token for your personal account here = https://trello.com/app-key
+    - You can get Trello token for your personal account here = https://trello.com/app-key **Note:**
+      *  If you have organization and wants to monitor all boards, whose you are not member of, then it is recommended that, you create a separate user for app on Trello and add that user to all of your company's board as app only support single user token for Trello.
+Then get the app token and key for that user from Trello and use it for API calls.

 3. Set the URL of app to *TRELLO_CALLBACK_URL* environment variable.
 4. Set the MongoDB URL to *DB_URI* environment variable.
 5. Get the id of your Trello boards using following endpoint